 Dog biking / Bikejoring

-When biking with your dog, both the dog and the owner get to enjoy the thrill of speed.
-On this page, you will find information about the sled dog sport called bikejoring as well as biking with a dog where the dog runs alongside the cyclist.
+When biking with dog, both the dog and the owner get to enjoy the thrill of speed.
+On this page, you will find information about bikejoring, a Sled dog sport, as well as biking with dog where the dog runs alongside the cyclist.

-With the right gear, a little practice, and consideration of conditions, biking is a great hobby with your dog.
+With the right gear, a little practice, and consideration of conditions, biking is a great hobby with a dog.
 It also works as a skill that makes everyday life easier if, for example, you don't have a car or just enjoy biking.
-More and more people also want to take their dog along for mountain biking or bike touring hobbies or start practicing fast-paced bikejoring, i.e., koirapyöräily.
+More and more people also want to take their dog along for mountain biking or bike touring hobbies or start practicing fast-paced bikejoring.
 Many dogs love the fast pace!

-Koirapyöräily is a sled dog sport where the dog runs ahead of the bike pulling it.
-A dog equipped with a pulling harness is attached to the bike with a bungee leash, and often the bike has a forward-facing bike antenna that keeps the leash up and away from the front wheel.
-Koirapyöräily is a fast-paced sport that especially requires speed and fitness from the dog.
-Top speeds in the sport can exceed 40 km/h and koirapyöräily can be competed in at the world championship level.
+Bikejoring is a Sled dog sport where the dog runs ahead of the bike pulling it.
+A dog equipped with a pulling harness is attached to the bike with a bungee line and often the bike has a forward-facing bike antenna, or “antenna,” that keeps the line up and away from the front wheel.
+Bikejoring is a fast-paced sport that especially requires speed and fitness from the dog.
+Top speeds in the sport can exceed 40 km/h and bikejoring can be competed in at the World Championship level.

-The term koirapyöräily refers to a pulling sport, but you can also bike more casually with a dog.
+The term bikejoring thus refers to a pulling sport, but you can of course bike with a dog more casually as well.
 In that case, the dog usually runs beside the bike, but depending on the situation, the dog can also be taught to run ahead or behind.

-- Kickbiking / potkupyöräily / scootering / potkulautailu
+- Kickbiking / kickbike riding / scootering / scooter riding

 A sport close to biking, where the vehicle is a large-wheeled kickbike/scooter.
 Some, especially those less experienced with biking, find kicking easier than biking with a dog.
 Check out kickbikes here >